cicl-stanford/counterfactual_hypothetical/README.md

 ### experiments

-The expeirments were programmed using [psiturk](https://psiturk.org/).
+The experiments were programmed using [psiturk](https://psiturk.org/).
 Experiment 1 asked for causal judgments, Experiment 2 asked for counterfactual judgments, and Experiment 3 asked for hypothetical judgments.

 ### python